Michael Harris II Preview, Player Props: Braves vs. Mets

 Michael Harris II At The Plate

-- Harris II has an RBI in 25 of 100 games this season, with multiple RBI in eight of them.
+- Harris II has had an RBI in 26 games this season (25.7%), including nine multi-RBI outings (8.9%).
 He has also driven in three or more of his team's runs in three contests.

-- In 38 of 100 games this year, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.